mailsac/mailsac-examples/api_examples/verify_email_address.rst

 Email validation is a useful tool for keeping invalid signups from invading your mailing list.
 If you run software-as-a-service, it can be used to keep users from signing up with anonymous or disposable email addresses.

+Unlike our competitors, Mailsac has few limitations or costs for verifying email.
+You can verify single email addresses, or up to 50 at a time (more coming soon - contact support).
+We don't charge extra for these types of API requests.

 Prerequisites
 -------------